 Pathophysiology

 The female genitalia, the lower urinary tract, and the surrounding vasculature develop from the same embryologic tissue with similar estrogen receptors.
 Estrogen receptor alpha is primarily found in the uterus and pituitary gland.
 The estrogen receptor alpha is present during premenopause and postmenopause.
-Estrogen receptor beta is primarily found in the ovary.
+Estrogen receptor beta is found mainly in the ovary.
 The estrogen receptor beta is present predominately in the premenopausal state, leading to the ovarian failure state experienced in menopause.[4]
-Hypoestrogenic state results in the fusion of collagen fibers and fragmentation of elastin fibers in vulvovaginal tissue and decreased squamous cells, resulting in decreased mucosal elasticity and decreased rugae, and narrowing the vagina.
+Hypoestrogenic state results in the fusion of collagen fibers and fragmentation of elastin fibers in vulvovaginal tissue and decreased squamous cells, resulting in decreased mucosal elasticity and decreased rugae, and narrowing of the vagina.

-Premenopausal vaginal tissues mature in normal estrogen ranges of 30 to 40 pg/ml, which allows for adequate growth of vaginal epithelium with superficial squamous cells containing glycogen.
-Lactobacilli spp. utilize the glycogen from the cells and convert it into lactic acid, creating a slightly acidic environment with a pH of 3.5 to 5.0.
-Free glycogen is also associated with lower pH and higher levels of lactobacillus.
-In menopause, vaginal tissue is exposed to estrogen less than 20pg/ml resulting in fewer superficial squamous epithelial cells with an increase in parabasal cells.
-The higher concentration of parabasal cells and reduced Lactobacillus spp. leads to a decrease in lactic acid conversion, producing a higher pH of 5.0 to 7.5 environment.
-(1,2) The consequence of elevated vaginal pH is a shift in normal flora, Lactobacilli spp., and more susceptible to other pathogens such as Gardnerella, Prevoltella, Atopobium, and Streptococcus.[2][5][3]
+In menopause, vaginal tissue is exposed to estrogen levels of less than 20 pg/ml resulting in fewer superficial squamous epithelial cells and an increase in parabasal cells.
+The higher concentration of parabasal cells and reduced Lactobacillus spp. leads to decreased lactic acid conversion, producing a higher pH of 5.0 to 7.5.
+(1,2) The consequence of this elevated vaginal pH is a shift in normal flora from Lactobacilli spp.
+This makes the vagina more susceptible to other pathogens such as Gardnerella, Prevoltella, Atopobium, and Streptococcus.[2][6][3]

 Histopathology

-The hypoestrogenic state results in loss of dermal collagen, elastin fibers, and blood vessels in the lamina propria.
+Atrophic pattern histologic findings demonstrate decreased superficial squamous cells, increased parabasal cells, and decreased lactobacilli.
+However, there are normal to low numbers of neutrophils.[7]
+Increased neutrophils are noted in atrophic vaginitis when compared to the vaginal atrophy pattern.[1]
+The hypoestrogenic state results in the loss of dermal collagen, elastin fibers, and blood vessels in the lamina propria.
 These changes result in decreased elasticity and vascularity.
 Decreased vascularity, in response to low estrogen levels, results in thin friable vaginal mucosa and decreased secretions.

 History and Physical